gematik/DEMIS-notification-gateway/.github/README.md

 It's main purpose is to create FHIR bundles from the user input from the portal and send them to the corresponding DEMIS core service, such as NES (notification entry service) and RPS (report processing service).

+The notification gateway builds FHIR documents.
+These are sent to the DEMIS core FHIR interfaces.
+Supported use cases
+are:

+- pathogen notification (authentication required, but can be disabled)
+- disease notification (authentication required)
+- bed-occupancy report (authentication required)

+Also, the gateways provides access to hospital location data. (no authentication required)

 <details>
   <summary>Table of Contents</summary>
   <ol>